 Paths: There are many paths an invoker can take to improve their mastery of casting.
 Invokers can choose any of the paths below at level 3 and level 12.

-Path of blasting: Upon taking this path, you are forbid from casting any spells that do not involve making a normal or magic attack.
-You may replace any spells on your spell list that are ineligible, mand you may spend an action on your turn to empower your next spell increasing it’s damage by 1 per spell level.
+Path of blasting: Upon taking this path, you are forbidden from casting any spells that do not involve making a normal or magic attack.
+You may replace any spells on your spell list that are ineligible, and you may spend an action on your turn to empower your next spell increasing its damage by 1 per spell level.

 Path of blood: If you do not possess the required spell slot to cast a spell, you may sacrifice an amount of HP equal to the spell level times 2.